Definition of Tae Kwon Do

 5) There should be an absence of unnecessary conversation in the Doe-chang.

-6) When a student must leave the Doe-chang during training, he or she must first receive permission from the Sah-bum-nim.
+6) When a student must leave the Doe-chang during training, they must first receive permission from the Sah-bum-nim.

 7) The Doe-chang must always be kept clean.